Staff Member: Father Gary Brethour

 I was born and raised at Scottsbluff, Nebraska.
 I graduated from Scottsbluff Senior High School after attending St. Agnes Grade School.
 (Like McCook, we did not have a Catholic high school.)
 I attended UNL and earned a BS and an MS in civil engineering.
 I then attended Mt.
 St. Mary’s Seminary in Emmitsburg, Maryland.
 I was ordained a priest on May 27, 1989.

 My first priestly assignment was three years as an assistant here at St. Patrick Church and School, 1989-92.
-I have been honored to be the pastor and Chief Administrative Officer here at McCook since 1999.
+I have been honored to be the Pastor and Chief Administrative Officer here at McCook since 1999.
 It is amazing to me how fast my time here in McCook has been.
-I have been ordained 28 years.
-Twenty-one of those years have been here with all of you.
+I have been ordained 31 years.
+Twenty four of those years have been here with all of you.
 Five of the seven years when I was not assigned to McCook, I was just up the road in North Platte during which time I saw many of you on my days off while hunting in this area with Msgr.
 Tucker.

 I do appreciate all of your kindness to me and involving me in your family events.
 I do not get to see my brother and sister and their families as much as I would like to, and being a part of your families is a wonderful spiritual consolation.
 Your material and especially spiritual welfare are very important to me.
 The title a man is given when he is ordained a priest is “Father.”
 You and your children are my responsibility and have a special place in my life.
 You are my family!